 The department uses progressive didactic methods.
 Problem-based learning, computer-assisted instruction, web-based lectures and oral board simulations are routinely employed by the faculty.
 Visiting professors from across the country enrich regularly-scheduled grand rounds.
 Clinical assignments, lecture slides, articles and other pertinent documents are distributed over the internet.
 Residents log their cases electronically allowing for rapid analysis of clinical case load.
 The effectiveness of our educational approach is validated by the high-success rate graduates enjoy in the American Board of Anesthesiology examination process.

 We have an established reputation and commitment to residency training.
 Members of our faculty have developed pioneering educational tools such as resident-evaluation techniques and multimedia programs.
 Our program also emphasizes pragmatic practice management.
 Residents are made aware of financial, managerial and quality assurance issues early in their training, a benefit not offered by many other programs.

 In addition to the excellent on-site training at Boston Medical Center, the outside rotations are truly outstanding.
-At the New England Baptist Hospital (orthopedics) a resident may perform more than 100 blocks per month.
-Since only one resident rotates at SMMC per month, they are directly involved in numerous procedures.
-The Children’s Hospital in Boston is the best of its kind in the country and the residents are exposed to fascinating cases.
+At the New England Baptist Hospital a resident may perform more than 100 blocks per month.
+The Boston Children's Hospital is the best of its kind in the country and the residents are exposed to fascinating cases.

 Lastly, residents benefit from interacting with a variety of individuals in training seeking experience in anesthesiology, including general and oral surgery residents, pulmonary fellows, paramedics in training and medical students.
 The combination of an excellent faculty, superior resident-selection criteria, the manageable size of the program and the hospital’s superb infrastructure creates a dynamic and invigorating academic and social environment.